pipedrive/example-apps/apps/remix-cars-service/README.md

-# Cars Service Example app
+# Car Services Example app

-Example [Remix](https://remix.run) app to demonstrate and experiment with [Custom App Surfaces](https://pipedrive.readme.io/docs/custom-app-surfaces): panels, modals and settings page.
+This is an example [Remix](https://remix.run) app that demonstrates and experiments with [custom app surfaces](https://pipedrive.readme.io/docs/custom-app-surfaces) in its three types: surface panels, surface modals and surface for app settings.

-**NB:** Shall not be used as production-ready app, OAuth installation and token verification is not covered here.
+**NB:** This app should not be used as a production-ready app as OAuth installation and token verification are not covered here.

 ## Examples